 Size: 19 1/4″ x 17″

 Edition: Edition of 300.
-Signed in ball point pen on verso; some initialed below the image on the right.
+Signed in ball-point pen on verso; some initialled below the image on the right.

-Campbells Soup Shopping Bag 4 as Part of Andy Warhol’s Larger Body of Work
+Campbell’s Soup Can 4 as Part of Andy Warhol’s Larger Body of Work

-Campbells Soup Shopping Bag 4 and the soup cans were a legitimate subject as a modern ‘still life’ during the postwar American economy.
-First shown at the Ferus Gallery (Los Angeles) in 1962, the exhibit started as a series of paintings and established Warhol’s first solo exhibition as an overnight success.
-Furthermore, Warhol had just started to experiment with screenprinting that year, a medium that would change the art world forever.
-Some of the most famous and recognizable images in art history, the soup cans by Andy Warhol helped to usher in the Pop Art movement that endures today, renewed and rediscovered by artists such as Damien Hirst and Jeff Koons.
+Campbell’s Soup Can (Tomato) 4 and the rest of the series were a legitimate subject as a modern still life during the postwar American economy.
+First shown at the Ferus Gallery (Los Angeles) in 1962, the exhibit started as a series of paintings that eventually led to his success in the future.
+Furthermore, Warhol had just started to experiment with screenprinting a few years prior, which was a medium that would change the art world forever.
+Some of the most famous and recognizable images in art history come from Warhol’s Campbell’s Soup series because of his screenprinting process and decision to depict banal subject matter, which helped redefine and complicate the concept of high art.
+This series helped to usher in the Pop Art movement that endures today, renewed and rediscovered by artists such as Damien Hirst and Jeff Koons.